Airea D. Matthews

-Airea D. Matthews is an American poet.
+Airea Dee Matthews is an American poet.
 She is an Associate Professor of Creative Writing and the co-director of the Creative Writing Program at Bryn Mawr College.
-She was named the 2022-2023 Poet Laureate of Philadelphia.
+She was named the 2022–23 Poet Laureate of Philadelphia.

 Education and early life

 Matthews received her B.A. in economics from the University of Pennsylvania.
 She holds an M.F.A. in poetry from the Helen Zell Writers’ Program and an M.P.A. in Social Policy from Gerald R. Ford School of Public Policy, both at the University of Michigan, Ann Arbor.

 Career and writing

 Apart from her professorship at Bryn Mawr, Matthews is a visiting professor and scholar at the Institute for the Study of Global Racial Justice at Rutgers University.
 There she helped to develop the Poets and Scholars Summer Writing Retreat and the “Race, In Theory” Fellows Humanities Seminar.

 Her work has appeared in Best American Poetry 2015, American Poet, Four Way Review, The Missouri Review, Muzzle, The Baffler, Callaloo, Indiana Review, WSQ, SLAB, Michigan Quarterly Review, and Vida: Her Kind.